Hemorrhoids High Fiber Diet

 Legumes

-When attempting to avoid or stop hemorrhoids, one rule of thumb is to ensure you’re taking enough fiber.
-You’ll typically find two kinds of fiber in food insoluble and soluble.
+One rule of thumb for avoiding or stopping hemorrhoids is to ensure you take enough fiber.
+You’ll typically find two kinds of fiber in food: insoluble and soluble.

 While the soluble type creates a gel in your digestive system and can be broken down by gut-friendly bacteria, insoluble fiber assists your gut to bulk up your stool.